HVAC system leaking water

 HVAC

-The answer to 'HVAC system leaking water' is that there are several common causes, including a clogged drain line, a problem with the condensate pump, or a refrigerant leak.
-Symptoms may include water pooling around the indoor unit, water dripping from the vents, or a musty smell.
-Solutions can vary depending on the root cause, but may involve cleaning the drain line, replacing the condensate pump, or calling a professional HVAC technician to diagnose and repair a refrigerant leak.
+The answer to 'HVAC system leaking water' is that there are several common causes, including a clogged condensate drain, a problem with the condensate pump, a refrigerant leak, or a cracked drain pan.
+Symptoms may include water pooling around the indoor unit, water dripping from vents or registers, and excess moisture in the home.

 Step-by-Step Guide